odzhan/modarith/README.md

 Inexcusably the Microsoft C 64 bit compiler MSVC does not support 128-bit integers (BTW you really should be using *clang-cl*).
 However relatively efficient implementation is still possible with MSVC using special intrinsic functions.

 The scripts *pseudoms64.py* and *montyms64.py* generate code which uses these intrinsics.
 By default x86-64 intrinsics are used.
 But generated code can also be configured for ARM64, or indeed any architecture which at a minimum allows access to the top 64 bits of a 128-bit product.

-A minor change is also required in the *curve.py* script where indicated.
+The *curve.py* driver now switches to these scripts automatically when it detects a Windows/MSVC environment.